circleci/circleci-docs/jekyll/_cci2/upgrading.md

 ## Perform a Backup

-Prior to beginning the upgrade procedure, you should back up all of your data in the 1.0 installation as described in the [backup documentation]({{ site.baseurl }}/2.0/backup/).
+Prior to beginning the data migration procedure, you should back up all of your data in the 1.0 installation as described in the [backup documentation]({{ site.baseurl }}/2.0/backup/).

 ## Export Existing Databases